TechHutTV/homelab/apps/README.md

 ![](https://github.com/TechHutTV/homelab/blob/main/apps/images/21_home-assistant-smart.png)

-Home Assistant is a great tool that allows the connection of many devices in your smart home and integrate them together with a variety blueprints, automatons, and more.
+Home Assistant is a great tool that allows the connection of many devices in your smart home and integrate them together with a variety of blueprints, automations, and more.
 You can create custom dashboards, use their mobile app, and so much more I can’t even properly describe here how much this tool is capable of.

 https://www.home-assistant.io/
 **Resources:** [Video](https://www.youtube.com/watch?v=Y8xY4keybnw) | [Github](https://github.com/plexinc) | [Website](https://www.plex.tv/)